 4 Healthy Ways to Cook Plantains

-- Green, Unripe Plantains: Unripe ones are usually green in color, while ripe ones vary from yellow to brownish-yellow.
-Green, unripe plantains are not sweet.
-They are a bit hard, the skin can prove difficult to peel, and they are said to contain high levels of iron.
-Therefore, they are sometimes used as a meat substitute in some West African dishes.
-Raw ones are great for making chips and/or patties (you mash them, and then fry them).
+- Green = Unripe.
+Unripe plantains are usually green.
+They are less sweet, more firm, and more difficult to peel.
+They are also said to contain high levels of iron.
+Unripe plantains are sometimes used as a meat substitute in West African cuisine.
+They are great for making chips and/or patties (they are first mashed and then fried).

 1. How to Boil Plantains

-- To prepare the plantain for boiling, first rinse the skin to remove any dirt residue.
+- Rinse the unpeeled plantains to remove any dirt residue.

-- Pour the chunks into 2 - 3 cups boiling, salted water.
+- Add the chunks into 2 to 3 cups boiling, salted water.
 Cover and simmer for about 15 to 20 minutes.

 2. How to Fry Plantains

 - Cut the fruit into chunks, cubes, or coins.
-Different people like it different ways/shapes.
+Different people like to slice it differently.

-- Set your frying pan or wok on the stove, and turn it to medium heat.
+- Set your frying pan or wok on the stove over medium heat.
+Add oil.

 - Fry the pieces for about 5 to 10 minutes, stirring or turning occasionally.

-- Remove excess oil from them by dabbing them with a paper towel.
+- Drain excess oil by dabbing with a paper towel.

 3. How to Grill or Bake Plantains Using an Open-Pit Method

 Plantains can also be grilled or baked.
-It is said that using one of those two methods means that the fruit retains all of its nutrients, as no nutrients are lost (unlike when they're boiled or fried).
-This method is considered the healthiest of all and preferred by health-conscious plantain lovers.
-It is also an healthy option for Weight Watchers.
+It is said that this method allows the fruit to retain all of its nutrients (unlike when they're boiled or fried).
+Grilling or baking are considered to be the healthiest cooking methods and are preferred by health-conscious plantain lovers.
+It is also a healthy option for Weight Watchers.